Battle of Kumsong: Interregnum (26 June – 12 July)

 The UNC had spent the quiet period reorganizing the battered ROK 5th Division and by 26 June the division was judged ready for action once again and control was returned to ROK II Corps.
 In the meantime the ROK 7th Division had taken over the ROK 20th Division's positions on the right flank of the ROK 5th Division.
 During the night of 26 June the PVA 179th Division of the 60th Army dispatched one regiment against elements of the ROK 5th Division east of the Pukhan River and a second regiment against units of the ROK 7th Division on the main ridge leading to Hill 1220.
 Heavy artillery and mortar fire accompanied the attacks and the PVA pressed on vigorously despite a staunch defense by both ROK divisions.
 As the ROK 5th stubbornly gave ground and retreated to the next terrain line, the ROK 7th also had to pull back to protect its left flank.
 The PVA pressed on and managed to penetrate the ROK 7th's positions on Hill 938 just northwest of Hill 1220.
 For several days the ROK 7th counterattacked to regain Hill 938, but the PVA refused to yield possession.
 The PVA held the hill with a small force and permitted the ROK troops to move in, then directed heavy artillery and mortar fire on the area and counterattacked in mass.
-After several experiences along this line and study of the growing list of ROK casualties, General White shifted to a policy of containment on 3 July.
+After several experiences along this line and study of the growing list of ROK casualties, White shifted to a policy of containment on 3 July.
 Terrain to the rear was readied for defense and helicopters rushed up materials and ammunition to prepare the new fortifications for further attacks.
 The Chinese made two attempts on 4 July to move in closer to Hill 1220, but the ROK 7th Division fought off both of these assaults.